codelassey/cybersecurity-labs/Network Security/lab_intro_to_wireshark.md

 In this lab, a python script will be used to set up and configure the devices shown in the figure above.
-I will then have access to four hosts, a switch, and a router inside your one VM.
+I will then have access to four hosts, a switch, and a router all inside the same VM.
 This will allow me to simulate a variety of network protocols and services without having to configure a physical network of devices.